Negation: Programming language and ordinary language

 Inverting the condition and reversing the outcomes produces code that is logically equivalent to the original code, i.e. will have identical results for any input (depending on the compiler used, the actual instructions performed by the computer may differ).

 In C (and some other languages descended from C), double negation (!!x) is used as an idiom to convert x to a canonical Boolean, ie. an integer with a value of either 0 or 1 and no other.
 Although any integer other than 0 is logically true in C and 1 is not special in this regard, it is sometimes important to ensure that a canonical value is used, for example for printing or if the number is subsequently used for arithmetic operations.

 Usage in colloquial language

 The convention of using ! to signify negation occasionally surfaces in colloquial language, as computer-related slang for not.
 For example, the phrase !clue is used as a synonym for "no-clue" or "clueless".

-Another example is the expression !vote which means "not a vote".
-In this context, the exclamation mark is used at Wikipedia to survey opinions while negating "majority rule", in order "to have a consensus-building discussion, where the proper course is determined by the strength of the respective arguments."
+Another example is the term !vote, which is used by Wikipedia editors to refer to statements of opinion on Wikipedia's discussion pages.
+The term emphasizes that Wikipedia makes decisions through "consensus-building" rather than majority rule.